 Do look up what you can and can’t compost if you’re not sure.
 Some people put proteins in, but I avoid this as it encourages rats to visit!

 Where ever you can, change your cleaning products to eco-friendly ones!

 At first, I thought it would be really expensive to change over to eco-friendly products, but it turns out that they’re the same price most of the time, and I’ve even found them to be cheaper in some cases.

 They’re also not hard to find anymore!
-Tesco and Asda I know for sure sell eco-friendly products, and I’m pretty sure Tesco do their own line which makes it even cheaper.
+Tesco and Asda I know for sure sell eco-friendly products, and Tesco do their own line which makes it even more accessible.